nsrau/azure-docs.it-it/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 <properties
-   pageTitle="Creare un'app Web ASP.NET 5 in Visual Studio Code"
-   description="Questa esercitazione illustra come creare un'app Web ASP.NET 5 usando Visual Studio Code." services="app-service\web" documentationCenter=".net"
+   pageTitle="Create an ASP.NET 5 web app in Visual Studio Code" description="This tutorial illustrates how to create an ASP.NET 5 web app using Visual Studio Code." services="app-service\web" documentationCenter=".net" authors="erikre"
-   authors="erikre"